systek/graphql-workshop/1_starter/kotlin/README.md

 This starter uses:

 - Spring Boot as application server
-- graphql-spring-boot-starter and graphiql-spring-boot-starter for automatic configuration of graphql runtime
+- graphql-spring-boot-starter and playground-spring-boot-starter for automatic configuration of graphql runtime
 - graphql-java-tools for schema first development

 ## Points of interest